Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt NamViệt Nam04/01/2025

-The high-end seafood market is entering its busiest days of the year when Tet At Ty near.
+The high-end seafood market is entering its busiest days of the year.
+Tet At Ty near.
 To meet the increased shopping demand on this occasion, in addition to traditional products such as lobster, king crab, abalone, geoduck, etc., stores also increase the import of many unique seafood products with expensive prices.

 However, the imported red devil shrimp are all frozen, not fresh like Alaska lobster.
-In addition, Ms. My also emphasized that the size of red devil shrimp is only equivalent to the large Vietnamese tiger shrimp, from 10-20 shrimp/kg.
+In addition, Ms. My also emphasized that the size of red devil shrimp is only equivalent to the large Vietnamese tiger prawn, from 10-20 shrimp/kg.

 However, the red devil shrimp is special in that their shell is bright red.
 This red color remains even when the shrimp is cooked.
 While the pink meat is soft and chewy, interwoven with a rich sweetness, the shrimp roe is fatty.